6 Best HR Outsourcing Services for Small Businesses in 2023

 - Helping you choose the payroll system or HR tools and setting up HR processes

 - HR strategy to help you plan for growth or improve employee engagement and productivity

 - Training your managers and staff

-- Helping you recruit and hire new employees
+- Helping you recruit staff

-- Setting up employee benefits, compensation packages and other programs
+- Setting up employee benefits, compensation packages, and other programs

 - Helping you manage employee leave programs